norbertaz/Norbert-Pietruszewski/README.md

 # To do

--Dark mode
+- Dark mode
--EN/PL language switch button
+- EN/PL language switch button